 As Beethoven once penned: “Art!
 Who comprehends her?
 With whom can one console concerning this great goddess?”
 And we completely understand.
-The variety of the art world is astounding and inspiring, and at the same time ever-evolving and, thus, somewhat confusing.
+Variety within the art world is astounding—from classic oil paintings to modern artwork—ever-evolving.

 If you’re starting out as a collector, knowing where to begin can be a little tricky.
 There are so many styles, techniques, mediums and artists to discover, all the while trying to discern which pieces you should really invest in.
 And even if you consider yourself a seasoned art connoisseur, you may have learned by now that curating a private collection for a particular space is a whole other ball game.